Trump team disavows survey seeking names of climate workers

-WASHINGTON President-elect Donald Trump's transition team on Wednesday disavowed a survey sent to the U.S. Department of Energy that requested the names of people working on climate change in the agency.
+WASHINGTON (Reuters) - President-elect Donald Trump's transition team on Wednesday disavowed a survey sent to the U.S. Department of Energy that requested the names of people working on climate change in the agency.

 "The questionnaire was not authorized or part of our standard protocol," Trump spokesman Sean Spicer said.
 "The person who sent it has been properly counseled."